hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-cloud/index.md

 ![:scale 70%](images/git_noobs.png)

-Terraform Cloud can directly integrate with source code repos in GitHub Enteprise, Gitlab, and Bitbucket.
+Terraform Cloud can directly integrate with source code repos in GitHub Enterprise, Gitlab, and Bitbucket.
 This allows you to build simple DevOps workflows with code reviews, testing and approvals.

 https://xkcd.com/1597/